-A. MANDATE & OBJECTIVE
+A. MANDATE AND OBJECTIVE

-At B.24, the Board of the Green Climate Fund (GCF) approved this independent evaluation of the GCF's adaptation approach and portfolio, as vital part of the Independent Evaluation Unit's (IEU) 2020 work plan.
-The need for this evaluation stemmed from a key finding in the 2019 Forward-looking Performance Review that the GCF should re-emphasize its role in adaptation investments.
-Against this background, the IEU was tasked to undertake for delivery at B.28.
+At the twenty-fourth meeting of the Board (B.24) of the Green Climate Fund (GCF), the Board approved this independent evaluation of the GCF adaptation approach and portfolio as a vital part of the Independent Evaluation Unit (IEU) 2020 work plan.
+The need for this evaluation stemmed from a key finding of the 2019 Forward-looking Performance Review (FPR), that the GCF should reemphasize its role in adaptation investments.
+Against this background, the IEU was tasked to undertake this evaluation for delivery at the twenty-eighth meeting of the Board (B.28).